jan438/Albums/README.md

 # The 500 Greatest Abums

-Rolling Stone's list of "The 500 Greatest Albums", updated December.
-2023, in a nice and neat csv format.
+This repository is used to create a PDF sized 40 MB with use of Reportlab Python library of Rolling Stone's list of "The 500 Greatest Albums", updated December.
+2023.
+The data is organized in a nice and neat csv format.

 https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/boyz-ii-men-ii-1062738/